 Entrance fee Park Güell: from 10 €; rest of the park: free of charge

 Tickets: You should definitely reserve your ticket in advance to avoid long queues.
 Tickets and tours for Park Güell online can be found here.

 Getting there: Metro Lesseps (L3) or bus 24 (direction El Carmel) to Trav de Dalt.

 Basílica Santa Maria del Pi

-The Basílica Santa Maria del Pi (Santa Maria del Pino in Spanish) is still rather one of the insider tips in Barcelona as a vantage point.
+The Basílica Santa Maria del Pi (Santa Maria del Pino in Spanish) is still one of the insider tips in Barcelona as a vantage point.
 The impressive basilica is located in the Gothic Quarter of Barcelona (Barrio Gótico).

 The basilica was once named after a pine tree that stood here for several centuries to represent Mary’s purity.